-- Are taught about social networking, acceptable behaviours and how to report misuse, intimidation or abuse through our online safety curriculum work. - Students are required to sign and follow our [age appropriate] pupil Acceptable Use Agreement.
+- Are taught about social networking, acceptable behaviours and how to report misuse, intimidation or abuse through our online safety curriculum work. - Pupils are required to follow guidance from their teachers about appropriate use of social media.
+Parents of any pupils found to be using social media inappropriately will be contacted.